 - Warrant should describe the person to be arrested.

 Once arrested with a proper arrest warrant, the person will be processed by the police station.
-A person who has just been arrested will be identified.
+A person who has just been arrested will be identified at the police station.
 Then, information will be taken by the police.
 Finally, fingerprints/pictures will be obtained.
+At this point, you will find out if you can be released from custody and if you need bail in order to do this.

 Depending on the situation, bail might be an option that can be posted the same day, or the arrested person will have to wait until a bail hearing to determine if bail will be denied or granted.
 Generally speaking, bail will be determined based on the severity of the charges.
 If a person is charged with a misdemeanor or if the arrested person is a minor, they will probably be released from jail the same day and bail won’t be necessary.
 For more serious crimes, a bail hearing might be called for in which a judge will review the facts of the arrest and determine if bail should be granted or denied.